-Even though Squarespace only offers you over 40 design templates and over 20 Cover Page designs (compared to Wix’s 500+ designs), all of them are beautifully designed, and can give your visitors the impression that you spent thousands of dollars to custom design your website.
+Even though Squarespace offers you little over 40 design templates and over 20 Cover Page designs (compared to Wix’s 500+ designs), all of them are beautifully designed, and can give your visitors the impression that you spent thousands of dollars to custom design your website.

-In contrast to Wix, Squarespace has taken the “quality over quantity” approach in their templates collection.
+In contrast to Wix, Squarespace has taken the “quality over quantity” approach in its templates collection.
 So while you have a lot less to choose from, any Squarespace template you end up using is of very high quality.

 The downside compared to Wix’s large collection of templates, is that you have a lower chance of finding the exact design you are looking for.

 Similar to Wix, Squarespace offers you designs for businesses, online stores, portfolios, music, restaurants, etc. So you can discover your favorite template design based on its suggestions.

 All of Squarespace’s templates are fully mobile responsive.
 This means that your website will display beautifully across all mobile devices without you having to lift a finger.
 All your content will automatically adjust to fit within mobile display screens.

 The drawback with these templates is that you don’t have any control over how your content will be displayed on mobile devices (Wix gives you this flexibility).
 But the benefit is that you have less to do and worry about, as your website’s mobile display is automatically taken care of.